 - Policies and procedures should be checked and updated when necessary.

-- A designated officer should be appointed and approved by the board of directors as responsible for BSA/AML and OFAC compliance.
+- A designated officer should be appointed and approved by the board of directors as responsible for AML/CFT and OFAC compliance.

-SARs and CTRs should be filed regularly and in a timely manner, following FinCEN guidelines.
+- SARs and CTRs should be filed regularly and promptly, following FinCEN guidelines.

 OFAC

-Adequate OFAC compliance is essential for mitigating risk of a financial institution, and a robust OFAC risk assessment supporting the program is critical to avoid costly monetary penalties or regulatory consent orders.
+Adequate OFAC compliance is essential for mitigating a financial institution’s risk.
+A robust OFAC risk assessment supporting the program is critical to avoid costly monetary penalties or regulatory consent orders.
 Certain transactions, such as wire transfers and ACH, must be checked for OFAC matches before being sent.
 A financial institution should have a clear set of policies and procedures for OFAC compliance and provide training to all stakeholders.
 If the institution has a history of OFAC violations, the OFAC risk should be classified as elevated and tightened with mitigating factors.